snopan/dokku-githook/README.md

 During uninstallation, the plugin will stop and remove the systemd service and make requests to github to remove all the webhooks created.

 ## Getting Started
 First export all the environment varibles that are required.
+(Since these variables are setup only for that terminal session, the recommended approach is to set it up all at once.)
 ```
 export LOCAL_CONTROL_PORT = 9000
 export GITHUB_HOOK_PORT = 9090